Published on:

 The short answer is yes.
 As long as the constitutional and procedural safeguards necessary for fairness are satisfied in the underlying action, all absent class members are obligated by the judgment or settlement reached in the case.
 However, in cases primarily seeking compensatory damages, absent class members have the right to receive notice and the opportunity to “opt-out” (exclude themselves) from the proceedings.
 Opting out means they are not bound by any judgment or settlement of the class action.
 In situations where a class action seeks declaratory or injunctive relief, notice is not mandated to bind absent class members, and the court may deny the option to opt-out.

 Class actions often lead to judgments or settlements that encompass all class members, even those who may not be aware of the action.
-This unique feature allows a class action to bind individuals to its outcome without them being informed, which deviates from the standard procedural due process requirements.
-This is why courts are excepted to exercise caution to ensure that an action can fairly proceed as a class action.
+This unique feature allows a class action to bind individuals to its outcome without informing them, which deviates from the standard procedural due process requirements.
+This is why courts are expected to exercise caution to ensure that an action can fairly proceed as a class action.

 What Happens to Unclaimed Class Action Settlement Funds?

-In certain class action settlements, a portion of the funds allocated for Class Members may remain unclaimed.
+In certain class action settlements, some funds allocated for Class Members may remain unclaimed.
 Various factors contribute to this, such as a limited number of eligible Class Members filing claims, difficulties in locating many Class Members, or claims being valued lower than anticipated.

 The resolution to this situation is contingent on the specific class action settlement and is detailed in the settlement agreement.
-As it is not uncommon for surplus funds to exist in the settlement fund post-claims disbursement, negotiations between the parties typically address this scenario.
+As surplus funds are not uncommon to exist in the settlement fund post-claims disbursement, negotiations between the parties typically address this scenario.

 Typically, any additional settlement funds are distributed through one of the following methods: